COVID-19: Vaccine | Testing | Self-assessment | Patient & Visitor Safety | Visitor Policy

 Evidence (administration of dose-dense chemotherapy in women with HER2-negative breast cancer):

-Because of potential long-term toxicities from anthracyclines (refer to the Toxicity of adjuvant chemotherapy section of this summary), the efficacy and toxicity of non–anthracycline-containing regimens have been studied.
+Because of potential long-term toxicities from anthracyclines, the efficacy and toxicity of non–anthracycline-containing regimens have been studied.
+For more information, see the Toxicity of adjuvant chemotherapy section.

 Evidence (non–anthracycline-containing regimens):